 He has recorded extensively for Naxos, EMI and Guild.
 Discs include English and Twentieth Century String Music, Scandinavian String Music, Arvo Part, CPE Bach and Mozart.

-In addition to conducting the Sinfonietta in repertoire ranging from Handel's Messiah to Lutoslavski's Preludes and Fugues, Richard has broadcast for the BBC and continues to play the classical violin concerto repertoire of Beethoven, Mendelssohn, Bruch, Mozart, Haydn, Bach and Vivaldi on his Stradivarius violin known as the 'Dollfus'.
+In addition to conducting the Sinfonietta in repertoire ranging from Handel's Messiah to Lutoslavski's Preludes and Fugues, Richard has broadcast for the BBC whilst continuing to play the classical violin concerto repertoire of Beethoven, Mendelssohn, Bruch, Mozart, Haydn, Bach and Vivaldi.

 There is also a lighter side to Richard's violin playing - as well as recording many film scores, from Star Wars to Harry Potter, he was featured as soloist with John Williams in Richard Harvey's 'Plague and the Moonflower' and recorded the signature tune for the Granada Television series, 'Jeeves and Wooster'.